MarinaDur/clock-app/README.md

 # Frontend Mentor - Clock app solution

 This is a solution to the [Clock app challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/clock-app-LMFaxFwrM).
-Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents